-NCI established a working group in March 2022 to understand the requirements, gather the data and work on the gender pay gap (GPG) report.
-This working group includes the HR Director, the Finance Director, the Management Account, HR Manager, and the Equality, Diversity and Inclusion, and Training Manager.
+NCI established a working group to gather the data and work on the gender pay gap (GPG) report.
+This working group included the HR Director, the Finance Director, the Management Account and the Equality, Diversity and Inclusion, and Training Manager.

-For 2023 NCI took the date of June 30th as the required snapshot for 2023 and reported in December 2023.
+NCI took the date of June 30th as the required snapshot for 2022 and reported in December 2022.

 HR and the finance team produced a comprehensive list of staff who were employed by the College on June 30th and had been paid over the previous 12-month period.
 This list was inclusive of all staff, full time and part time, permanent and contract staff.

 The hourly rate for each staff member was then calculated, analysis performed, and the report produced.